Chorionic Villus Sampling

 - You are age 35 or older

-- You and the baby's father are carriers for genetic disorders
+- You and the baby's other parent are carriers for genetic disorders

 - Blood tests or ultrasounds during pregnancy show that your unborn baby is at increased risk of having a genetic disorder